ionify/about/README.md

 & ["observable text"]  <= /observable text/
 ```

-**ion** combines objects with mathematical operators that invoke their observation & behavior.
+**ion** combines objects with mathematical operators that invoke their observation
+and-or behavior.
 It exists, and can be implemented, within languages that support object
 [operator & operation overloading](https://en.wikipedia.org/wiki/Operator_overloading).

 ### why